-I received a call recently from someone who had just been laid off as a Director of Ecommerce at a mid-sized multichannel retailer.
+I received a call recently from someone who had just been laid off as a Vice President of Ecommerce at a mid-sized multichannel retailer.
 I had actually placed this individual in the past, so I was very familiar with his capabilities.
 “Do you think I’ll find something fairly quickly?” he asked with a worried tone.
 “Don’t worry,” I reassured him.
 “I’m confident you’ll land soon.”
 About two weeks later he had his first offer.
 Within 4 weeks, he had two more.
 Bigger titles, more money.
 Even he was surprised.
 So was this ecommerce recruiter!

 Among ecommerce and digital marketing professionals, the word “unemployment” is something they hear about only on the news.
 The job participation rate in these highly sought after specialities meets every definition of full employment.
 The U.S. Labor Department cites the soaring use of mobile devices as a key driver behind a projected 20%+ year-to-year increase in demand for web developers, and web development has always been a proxy for ecommerce hiring.
 When demand for web development is strong, ecommerce is sure to follow.
 We’ve all read the headlines on ecommerce sales for 2016- up more than 15% compared with 2015, according to the U.S Commerce Department.
 That was enough to account for more than 41% of all retail sales growth last year.
 So it’s no surprise that my phone is ringing practically every day as companies scramble to fill critical ecommerce-related positions.
 While not my focus, it is also no surprise that the technical side of ecommerce, including web developers and data analysts, are the most challenging to recruit and hire.
 But as a veteran ecommerce recruiter, I’ve never see the overall demand to be so strong.